-Airguns are fussy about pellets
+Airguns are picky about pellets

-Airguns are fussy about the pellets used and some are more particular than others.
+- Airguns are fussy about the pellets used and some are more particular than others.
 It’s a matter of trial and error – you need to test different brands through your airgun to learn which produce the tightest groups.

 Think of your body as the platform from which your air rifle is operating.
 Then think of all the factors that will detract from your steadiness – like your pulse, how you’re breathing and how your muscles will react to holding a heavy gun.
 Then you’ll realise just how much this influences the downrange accuracy.

-All this is why standing shots are always the trickiest.
+Standing shots are always the trickiest.
 You’re shifting your weight to stand straight (and you could well be buffeted by the wind as well).
 This is probably why most air rifle hunters only take standing shots at close range.
 As with most things however, practice will help you to improve.
 Practise your standing stance and as it improves, it’ll help you put more quarry in the bag.
 This is particularly true of locations when you’re unable to kneel or sit due to low cover – which often happens when stalking rabbits.